 NUJ seeks clarity on Local Democracy Reporters announcement

-The National Union of Journalists (NUJ) has given a cautious welcome to the announcement by the BBC of plans to extend the Local Democracy Reporters (LRD) scheme and is seeking further clarity on various aspects of the scheme including the terms of any new contracts and the potential impact on journalists already employed.
+The NUJ has given a cautious welcome to the announcement by the BBC of plans to extend the Local Democracy Reporters (LRD) scheme.
+The union is seeking further clarity on various aspects of the scheme including the terms of any new contracts and the potential impact on journalists already employed.

 The changes could have a consequential impact on current reporting responsibilities and remits and has created a degree of uncertainty for those already employed as LDRs.